Heated Insoles vs Heated Socks: What’s Better?

 It’s coming up to the time of year again when people stock up on the marshmallows and hot chocolate, wrap up warm, dust off their skiing and hiking equipment, and head off to the slopes to enjoy all that the great outdoors has to offer.

-Electric heated socks and insoles are incredibly popular this time of year, and during the holidays, they make truly wonderful stocking fillers.
+Electric heated socks and heated insoles are incredibly popular this time of year, and during the holidays, they make truly wonderful stocking fillers.

-What Are Electric Heated Socks?
+What are Heated Socks?

 They’re designed with heating elements that provide far-infrared rays and deep penetrating heat.